 See they wouldn't even fight over who should be nice.

-Not sure if it's divine inspiration, or just good manners, but St. John lands in the top three for Indiana's safest places.
+Not sure if it's divine inspiration, or just good manners, but St. John lands just outside the top three for Indiana's safest places.

 Home to a saint like violent crime rate, the best in the state, there were a grand total of 0 murders here in the last reporting year.
 Mix in an aggravated assault rate that's 50x lower than average and we bet that there's probably not even any bullies in school -- everyone is just a peace arbiter.

 St. John is located in the Northwest Corner of the state about as close to Illinois as you can get without being in Chicago.
 It also scores a 10/10 on our SnackAbility score which really makes us think this place is #blessed.

 Sweet, sweet Carmel.

 This town is one of my favorite to write about because they win basically everything every year, so coming in fifth for something is actually kind of different.
 That being said, it's super safe to live here as it places way better than the national average for both violent and property crime.

 And besides, Carmel ranks better where it really counts -- it's the second best place to live in Indiana and the third richest.
 So the price of entry is kinda steep, but well worth the entrance fee if you can afford it.

 If your fishing for a place to live and having trouble pick a spot, we suggest you sent up your pole in Fishers, another one of Indiana's gems.